hugo-toha/toha/README.md

 # Custom parameters
 params:
-  # description
-  description: Theme for a personal portfolio with minimalist design and responsiveness

-  # copyright
+  # Copyright Notice
   copyright: © 2020 Copyright.

+  # Meta description for your site.
+This will help the search engines to find your site.
+  description: Portfolio and personal blog of Jane Doe.

   # background image of the landing page
   background: "images/background.jpg"